 a.
-First principles-incidence and termination rates
+First principles

-A first-principles model in the context of LTC typically refers to the approach where future morbidity is modeled on-the-fly using specified assumptions rather than utilizing stored claim cost factors.
+A first-principles model in the context of LTC typically refers to the approach where future morbidity is modeled using specified assumptions rather than utilizing stored claim cost factors.
 However, some actuaries use this term to refer only to some aspects of this modeling approach and not necessarily to all aspects.
-Actuaries may refer to varying levels of granularity as a first-principles approach.
-For example, some may refer to an approach based on the use of an incidence rate multiplied by a severity calculation as a first-principles approach and a claim cost approach.
+Actuaries refer to varying levels of granularity as a first-principles approach.
+For example, some refer to an approach based on the use of an incidence rate multiplied by a severity calculation as a first-principles approach while others would consider this as a hybrid between a first-principles approach and a claim cost approach.